 Tricyclic antidepressants are commonly used today when other forms of antidepressants, like SSRIs and SNRIs, fail to work.
 All tricyclics work by increasing the levels of serotonin and other neurotransmitters in the brain and blocking the reabsorption of chemicals that regulate mood.
 However, the mechanism for how different tricyclics work varies with each one.

-Amitriptyline, trimipramine, and other tricyclics cannot target specific neurotransmitters as precisely as other antidepressants that work similarly, so they can cause more side effects.
+Amitriptyline, trimipramine, and other tricyclics cannot target specific neurotransmitters as precisely as other antidepressants that work similarly, so they have the potential to cause more side effects.
 Tricyclics are among the earliest antidepressants to be developed; however, their effectiveness varies from person to person.

 What Are Tricyclics?

-Tricyclics are one of the earliest antidepressants developed and are still used today to treat depression and other conditions.
+Tricyclics are one of the earliest antidepressants developed and are still used today to treat major depressive disorder and other conditions.
 Tricyclics are one of several kinds of antidepressants that fall under the category of “cyclic” antidepressants.
-Each one is named according to the number of rings in its chemical structure.
-Therefore tricyclics have three rings, in comparison to tetracyclics which have four.

 There are many different types of tricyclics, including the following: